Adolf Wölfli: Music

+The musical notation in his visual art seemed to start as a purely decorative affair but later developed into real composition which Wölfli would play on a paper trumpet, i.e. a piece of paper he had rolled up.
+Compared to his painting and writing, Wölfli's musical compositions attracted less interest from musicians and composers.
+Excerpts from the 11th Geographic Notebook were transcribed by the Swiss musicologists Peter Streiff and Kjell Keller in 1976 and recorded two years later for a trio and two narrators on the album Wölfli.
+Gelesen und getont.

-On their web site, The Adolph Wölfli Foundation poses the following question:
+The Adolf Wölfli Foundation clams on their website:

 Naturally enough, the question whether Wölfli's music can be played is asked again and again.
 The answer is yes, with some difficulty.
 Parts of the musical manuscripts of 1913 were analyzed in 1976 by Kjell Keller and Peter Streif and were performed.
 These are dances – as Wölfli indicates – waltzes, mazurkas, and polkas similar in their melody to folk music.
 How Wölfli acquired his knowledge of music and its signs and terms is not clear.
 He heard singing in the village church.
 Perhaps he himself sang along.
 There he could see song books from the eighteenth century with six-line staffs (explaining, perhaps, his continuous use of six lines in his musical notations).
 At festivities he heard dance music, and on military occasions he heard the marches he loved so well.
 More important than the concrete evaluation of his music notations is Wölfli's concept of viewing and designing his whole oeuvre as a big musical composition.
 The basic element underlying his compositions and his whole oeuvre is rhythm.
 Rhythm pervades not only his music but his poems and prose, and there is also a distinctive rhythmic flow in his handwriting.